nestjs/docs.nestjs.com/content/components.md

 <figure><img src="/assets/Components_1.png" /></figure>

 In the previous chapter, we built a simple `CatsController`.
 Controllers should handle HTTP requests and delegate more complex tasks to **providers**.
-Providers are plain JavaScript classes that are declared as Providers in a [module](/modules).
+Providers are plain JavaScript classes that are declared as `providers` in a [module](/modules).

 > info **Hint** Since Nest enables the possibility to design and organize dependencies in a more OO-way, we strongly recommend following the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.